 What if you could ensure your aging parent had the care they need without the heartache of moving them to a distant facility?
 Imagine your loved one living steps away – safe, independent, and deeply connected to family daily life.
 This isn't a futuristic dream; it's the reality made possible by “Granny Pods.”

 What are “Granny Pods” you ask?
-Also known as Accessory Dwelling Units (or ADUs), these innovative backyard tiny homes are revolutionizing elder care, offering a compassionate and practical alternative to assisted living that keeps families close.
-Let's explore how these modern cottages provide peace of mind for caregivers and a renewed sense of autonomy for seniors.
+Also known as Accessory Dwelling Units (ADUs), these innovative backyard tiny homes are revolutionizing elder care by offering a compassionate and practical alternative to assisted living that keeps families close.

-An Assisted Living Alternative in your Backyard
+Granny Pods: An Assisted Living Alternative in Your Own Backyard

 When an older adult can’t safely live on their own, they need to consider alternative senior housing options.
 Oftentimes, that means moving into a long-term care facility.